Esri/application-boilerplate-3x-js/README.md

 [About web application templates](http://resources.arcgis.com/en/help/arcgisonline/#/About_web_application_templates/010q000000nt000000/)
 [Creating web application templates](http://resources.arcgis.com/en/help/arcgisonline/#/Creating_web_application_templates/010q00000072000000/)
 [Adding configurable parameters to templates](http://resources.arcgis.com/en/help/arcgisonline/#/Adding_configurable_parameters_to_templates/010q000000ns000000/)

+## Folders and files
-Starter application for building custom templates for ArcGIS Online consists of the following files.
+The template consists of the following folders and files:

-**css folder:** Contains the default css file (main.css) for the application.
+**config:** Contains the default css file (main.css) for the application.
 This file contains the css styles that set the margin, padding and initial map height (100%).

-**images folder**: Contains any images used by the application.

-**js folder**: Contains three JavaScript files:

-*   **defaults.js: ** Define the default configuration information for the template.
+*   **defaults.js:** Define the default configuration information for the template.
 You can use this file to specify things like a default web map id, a proxy url, default services, a bing maps key, default color theme and other template specific properties.

+**css:** Contains the default css file (main.css) for the application.
+This file contains the css styles that set the margin, padding and initial map height (100%).

+**images**: Contains any images used by the application.

+**js**: Contains three JavaScript files:

+*   **NLS:** The nls folder contains a file called template.js that contains the strings used by the application.
+If the application needs to be supported by multiple locales you can create a folder for each locale and inside that folder add a template.js file with the translated strings.
+See the template.js file in the nls/fr folder for an example of this in French.

+*   **main.js:** Creates the map based on configuration info.*

+*   **oAuthHelper.js:** Allows your template to authenticate to secured or private ArcGIS Online content and items via [oAuth2](http://oauth.net/2/).

-*   **applicationConfig.js: ** Module that takes care of 'template' specific work like retrieving the application configuration settings, getting the url parameters (web map id and appid), handling localization details and retrieving organization specifc info if applicable.
+*   **template.js:** Module that takes care of 'template' specific work like retrieving the application configuration settings, getting the url parameters (web map id and appid), handling localization details and retrieving organization specifc info if applicable.
 Also sets the proxy and geometry service if the url's have been provided in the defaultConfig.js file or are available from the org.
 Once executed you'll have access to an object that contains properties that give you access to the following:
         *   Template specific properties
     *   appid
     *   webmap
     *   helperServices: geometry, print, locator service urls
     *   i18n: Strings and isRightToLeft property that can be used to determine if the application is being viewed from a language where text is read left-to-right like Hebrew or Arabic.
     *   proxy  url

-*   **applicationMain.js: ** Creates the map based on configuration info.*   **NLS: ** The nls folder contains a file called template.js that contains the strings used by the application.
-If the application needs to be supported by multiple locales you can create a folder for each locale and inside that folder add a template.js file with the translated strings.
-See the template.js file in the nls/fr folder for an example of this in French.

 **index.html**: The default html file for the application.